twitter/the-algorithm/src/java/com/twitter/search/ingester/README.md

-## Ingesters
+## Ingelonstelonrs
-Ingesters are services that consume raw tweets and user updates, process them through a series of transformations and write them to kafka topics for Earlybird to consume and subsequently index.
+Ingelonstelonrs arelon selonrvicelons that consumelon raw twelonelonts and uselonr updatelons, procelonss thelonm through a selonrielons of transformations and writelon thelonm to kafka topics for elonarlybird to consumelon and subselonquelonntly indelonx.

-There are two types of ingesters:
+Thelonrelon arelon two typelons of ingelonstelonrs:
-1. Tweet ingesters
+1. Twelonelont ingelonstelonrs
-2. UserUpdates ingesters
+2. UselonrUpdatelons ingelonstelonrs

-Tweet ingesters consume raw tweets and extract different fields and features for Earlybird to index.
-User updates ingester produces user safety information such as whether the user is deactivated, suspended or off-boarded.
-The user and tweet features produced by ingesters are then used by Earlybird during tweet retieval and ranking.
+Twelonelont ingelonstelonrs consumelon raw twelonelonts and elonxtract diffelonrelonnt fielonlds and felonaturelons for elonarlybird to indelonx.
+Uselonr updatelons ingelonstelonr producelons uselonr safelonty information such as whelonthelonr thelon uselonr is delonactivatelond, suspelonndelond or off-boardelond.
+Thelon uselonr and twelonelont felonaturelons producelond by ingelonstelonrs arelon thelonn uselond by elonarlybird during twelonelont relontielonval and ranking.

-Ingesters are made up of a pipeline of stages with each stage performing a different field/feature extraction.
-The pipeline configuration of the ingesters can be found at science/search/ingester/config
+Ingelonstelonrs arelon madelon up of a pipelonlinelon of stagelons with elonach stagelon pelonrforming a diffelonrelonnt fielonld/felonaturelon elonxtraction.
+Thelon pipelonlinelon configuration of thelon ingelonstelonrs can belon found at scielonncelon/selonarch/ingelonstelonr/config